fusion-dancing-eu/fusion-dancing-eu.github.io/content/dance-for-justice/_index.md

 ## How to participate?

 Want to be part of this and support the cause?
-More information will follow.f you can't wait, reach out via the [Discord community](https://discord.gg/28ej3V2vQG).
+More information will follow.
+If you can't wait, reach out via the [Discord community](https://discord.gg/28ej3V2vQG).